giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 - Do we scheduled automatic upgrades by default? or we let customer to scheduled them (maybe suggesting in our UI a cluster upgrade need to be scheduled)?

-- Do we setup a default upgrade policy for cluster that does not have one defined/attached?
+- Do we setup a default maintenance schedule for cluster that does not have one defined/attached?

 - If we let customer to freeze the cluster we can apply for all type of upgrades? at some point it can be used for chart operator (or a new app upgrade operator) too to disable app upgrades?